 Guardianship arrangements can be legally solemnized under Texas law through the Houston probate court system.
 The guardianship arrangement involves at least four actors:

-In addition, the proposed guardian should also retain legal counsel, although this is not a requirement.
+In addition, the proposed guardian should also retain an experienced guardianship lawyer, although this is not a requirement.

 A proposed ward might be: